 About the Apple Festival

 Attracting over 15,000 people in years when the weather is good, the annual UBC Apple Festival takes place on the weekend after Thanksgiving.
-In 2023 the festival happens on on Wednesday, October 18th and Thursday, October 19th.
-The two-day event runs from 11:00 am to 4:00 pm on both days.
+In 2024 the event runs on October 19th and 20th after Thanksgiving on Monday, October 14th.
+In 2023 the two-day festival ran from 11:00 am to 4:00 pm each day.
+We expect the times to be similar for the event in 2024.

 Entertainment includes child-friendly shows, dancing and all kinds of music.
 Furthermore, there are dozens of apples to sample and buy and even apple trees for sale.
 All proceeds go to UBC Botanical Garden.